prplfoundation/data-elements/doc/AdminGuide.md

 ### iii.
 Processors

 In WCCF, Processors are apps intended (generally) to accept Sensor output and transform it in some fashion prior to delivery by a Transmitter to a corresponding Receiver.
-In Version 1.x, there is a single Processor that demonstrates this architectural relationship by merely transferring Sensor output to the Transmitter's input directory.
-This Processor is named wccf_proc_null.
+In Version 2.0.x, there are 2 Processors that demonstrate this architectural relationship;

+ 1. wccf_proc_null by merely transferring Sensor output to the Transmitter's input directory.
+ 2. wccf_proc_multiap by merging all sensor reports into s single Network report.

+wccf_proc_null still remains in the code base but has been deprecated in version 2.0.0. wccf_proc_multiap is now the sincle operational processor.
+It is responsible for transforming sensor data into a merged Network report and when complete, purge the sensor reports.

-The config file for wccf_proc_null is file [`/etc/config/wccf_proc_null.cfg`](../utils/wccf_proc_null.cfg.in).
+The config file for wccf_proc_multiap is file [`/etc/config/wccf_proc_multiap.cfg`](../utils/wccf_proc_multiap.cfg.in).
 Its content is largely self documenting and is reproduced in its entirety here:

     #
-    # Copyright (c) 2017 Applied Broadband, Inc., and
+    # Copyright (c) 2018 Applied Broadband, Inc., and
     #                    Cable Television Laboratories, Inc. ("CableLabs")
     #
-    # Configuration for OpenWrt WCCF process wccf_proc_null
+    # Configuration for OpenWrt WCCF process wccf_proc_multiap
     #
     # Update these values consistent with installed
     # WCCF Sensors(s)
     #

     # These values likely DO NOT require change
-    export WCCF_PIDFILE=/tmp/run/wccf_proc_null.pid
+    export WCCF_PIDFILE=/tmp/run/wccf_proc_multiap.pid
     export WCCF_INPUT_PATH=/tmp/wccf/sensor
     export WCCF_OUTPUT_PATH=/tmp/wccf/tx
     export WCCF_LOG_PATH=/root/log

 Under default OpenWrt behavior, changes to this config file will survive a reflash with a new image - something to be aware of if config changes are included in the new flash.
 You may delete the installed config file prior to reflash to pick up the new config values.

-The init script for wccf_proc_null is file [`/etc/init.d/wccf_proc_null`](../utils/wccf_proc_null.in).
+The init script for wccf_proc_multiap is file [`/etc/init.d/wccf_proc_multiap`](../utils/wccf_proc_multiap.in).
 It controls the location of logging output as well as illustrates the mapping of the above variables in the config file to specfic cmd line input parameters of the process.

-Process wccf_proc_null is configured to start on boot by virtue of the presence of its init script installed in /etc/init.d/.
+Process wccf_proc_multiap is configured to start on boot by virtue of the presence of its init script installed in /etc/init.d/.
 (In other words, there is no chkconfig utility in OpenWrt.)

 ### iv.
 Transmitters